w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/08-migration.md

 - How much durability do we need?
   - HP0: three replicas (we stick to this)
   - HP1: decrease replicas for cold data
-  - HP2: move cold data to glacier or delete id
+  - HP2: move cold data to the glacier or delete id
   - ...

 **HBase** has marginal effects on the pricing (100GB << 50TB)